THE LAND OF THE DISAPPEARED (2022)

 VIRTUAL INSTALLATION

 The Land of The Disappeared is a multimedia installation work recreating the atmosphere of enforced disappearances in Kurdish provinces of Turkey.
 Disappearances began in Turkey after the military coup d’état in 1980, and continued for the next two decades.
 During this period the Turkish military committed extensive human rights violations against its citizens, including the Kurds.
-Following the beginning of the Kurdish guerrilla movement a low intensity war started, after which the government declared a state of emergency and granted the army and paramilitary extensive powers, resulting in the forced evacuation of villages, an exodus of Kurds from Kurdish areas, civilian killings, and the forceful disappearances of the Kurds.
 Most of the disappeared were either politicians, local Kurdish community leaders, or people with left-wing political views, although in truth anyone could go missing, and no-one was safe.

 This work creates a parallel world where the cognitive structures we use to think of the living, the dead and the normal meaning of things cracks, and where seemingly ordinary objects and places turn into something else, something horrible.